Smart Citizen StationLink

 Remember that in addition to the colors you will have the state color of the kit: configuration, network and sd.

-The Station can be directly powered at 220V AC (Consumption MAX 33W).
+The Station can be directly powered at 220V AC (max consumption 5W).

-The Smart Citizen Station has a higher consumption, mostly due to the fans on the two PM sensors.
+The Smart Citizen Station has a higher consumption than the kit, mostly due to the fans on the two PM sensors.

 That means the internal battery last just for 20h, and it is only aimed at providing backup power.